Moonyongjung/xpriv.go/client/README.md

 # Xpla client
-The xpla client is a client for performing all functions within the xpla-private-chain.go library.
+The xpla client is a client for performing all functions within the xpriv.go library.
 The user mandatorily inputs chain ID.

 ## Ready to run Xpla client